 BSC is a comprehensive business database that contains scholarly articles, financial data, industry reports, SWOT analyses, company profiles, market research reports, and much more.

 On the right side of the screen, you should see the BSC search interface.
-You can always access this database through Blackboard or from the UA Libraries homepage.
+You can always access this database through D2L or from the UA Libraries homepage.

 Use the arrows below to navigate through the tutorial.

 You have a group project that will require analyzing a substantial amount of financial data and scholarly research on a company of your choice.

 For this example, let's say your group decides to explore the following company:

 There are many ways to get started, and you'll want to be strategic in your searching.